 Courses for exchange students

-Exchange students in all subject areas except from Architecture make an individual course selection, with more than 1,000 master's level courses in English to choose from.
-Exchange students within Architecture have a set study plan, tailored for students to make the most out of their exchange.
+Exchange students in all subject areas, except Architecture, make an individual course selection, with more than 1,000 master's level courses in English to choose from.

-Some courses are limited in number of places offered and there is no guarantee that you can take these courses.
+Some courses are limited in the number of places offered and there is no guarantee that you can take these courses.
 It is important that you take part of the information regarding limitations and prerequisites on each course page before you select a course.

 Courses for exchange students within Architecture